dheerajnagpal/Robinhood-Trader/README.md

 - Install robin_stocks. ```pip install robin_stocks```
 - Install pytz. ```pip install pytz```

+## Robinhood account changes
+- Watchlist named "Movement_Trades"
+    - In your robinhood account, create a watchlist called "Movement_Trades" that will store the stocks that you want it to trade automatically
+    - To change the name of the list, change it in global.py

 ## Configuration

-Modify the buyOnMovement.py file to set the number of stocks to buy and thresholds at which to buy.
+- Modify the buyOnMovement.py file to set the number of stocks to buy and thresholds at which to buy.
 There are 5 thresholds and corresponding number of stocks.
 Only 3 are in use, hence others are set at 0